Crozwords/Crozwords/TournyRules.md

 Finals: win to claim your 🏆
 Skissue Bracket: A 1-week free-for-all!
 This is a second chance at REDEMPTION.
 Score the highest and be awarded your skissue medal 🎖️

+Setting string for the tourny will be: 321WRIEEgKYAJsAngCRAAKeBhsEiAEAFAACCQAuEgAAAAAAzBCI5ATkQYgICTIGBQIyAAUYAMwQiAAAAAEVUG9rZW1vbiBIZWFydEdvbGQgKFUpJyVMQMJeEp8=

 You can join the tourney Discord server here: https://discord.gg/nxjb4HNhce where you can register, view the brackets, get tourny resources, see the FAQs, etc.

 **TRADITIONAL KAIZO TOURNAMENT HGSS**